Category: Password Managers

 Keeper

-KeePass fails first because protecting the vault requires manually copying or backing up the encrypted database file.
+KeePass fails first because it breaks when safeguarding the vault depends on manually copying or backing up database files before automatic cloud backup.

 Verdict